CanonicalLtd/maas-docs/en/api.md

 **subnets** (*String*): Optional.
 Subnets that must be linked to the machine.

-"Linked to" means the node must be configured to acquire an address in the specified subnet, have a static IP address in the specified subnet, or have been observed to DHCP from the specified subnet during commissioning time (which implies that it *could* have an address on the
+\"Linked to\" means the node must be configured to acquire an address in the specified subnet, have a static IP address in the specified subnet, or have been observed to DHCP from the specified subnet during commissioning time (which implies that it *could* have an address on the